OpenNebula/website/content/software/installation_process/build_from_source_code/sunstone_dev.md

 ### Master File

-This file orchestrates the views according to the user’s primary group and it’s located in `etc/sunstone/sunstone-view.yaml`.
+This file orchestrates the views according to the user’s primary group and is located in `etc/sunstone/sunstone-view.yaml`.

 In the following example, all groups have access to the user view and `oneadmin` to the admin view also: